 Most people would support and agree with the concept that if a mistake is made that results in damage to someone else, the party that made the mistake should be held responsible to “make it right.”
 What “making it right” looks like, of course, will depend on the facts and circumstances of a particular situation.

 How this translates to the CPA/client relationship can be troublesome, given that some of the indemnity and hold harmless clauses as written are extremely broad, and there may be many contributory components to the underlying facts and circumstances that should go into the assessment of determining actual “fault.”
 For example, did the CPA solely contribute to the cause of the damage as a result of their negligence, or did the client or one of its representatives contribute, in part, to the underlying cause of the mistake?

-Before signing these types of agreements/contracts, you should ensure that your firm has considered the following risk management steps and has adequately provided for the potential of additional liability risks:
+Before signing these types of agreements/contracts, you should ensure that your firm has considered the following risk management steps and have adequately provided for the potential of additional liability risks:

 - Educate your client regarding the scope and limits of your engagement.
-This enhanced awareness may help to convince your client that the broad, all-encompassing indemnity clause like the following example is not appropriate, given the scope and limits of the engagement letter.
-From a risk management perspective, in this example, the only viable solution is to delete the clause entirely.
+This enhanced awareness may help to convince your client that a broad, all-encompassing indemnity clause is not appropriate, given the scope and limits of the engagement letter.

 - Limit any indemnity and hold harmless conditions in agreements you sign by incorporating the following three key items: (1) add language clarifying that any liability would need to be judicially determined by a court of competent jurisdiction; (2) specify that the firm is only responsible for claims that arise “solely” as a result of the firm’s gross negligence or willful misconduct; and (3) confirm that the firm will assume no obligation or liability arising in whole, or in part, from the client’s own negligence or intentional misrepresentations.